aneasystone/github-trending/README.md

 ## All language

+* 【2023-05-18】[smol-ai / developer](https://github.com/smol-ai/developer) - with 100k context windows on the way, it's now feasible for every dev to have their own smol developer
+* 【2023-05-18】[bluesky-social / social-app](https://github.com/bluesky-social/social-app) - The Bluesky Social application for Web, iOS, and Android
+* 【2023-05-18】[toverainc / willow](https://github.com/toverainc/willow) - Open source, local, and self-hosted Amazon Echo/Google Home competitive Voice Assistant alternative
+* 【2023-05-18】[e-johnstonn / BriefGPT](https://github.com/e-johnstonn/BriefGPT) - Locally hosted tool that connects documents to LLMs for summarization and querying, with a simple GUI.
 * 【2023-05-17】[dsdanielpark / Bard-API](https://github.com/dsdanielpark/Bard-API) - The python package that returns response of Google Bard through API.
 * 【2023-05-17】[ProjektyUstaw / Ustawy-o-PIT](https://github.com/ProjektyUstaw/Ustawy-o-PIT) -
 * 【2023-05-17】[langgenius / dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.